Ascor8522/MetroDreamin-to-KML/README.md

 The files are named after the map on MetroDreamin' and will also contain a timestamp, as well as a unique number if multiple URLs were provided.

+The files will be saved in the current working directory.

 ### Examples